datalayer/langchain-mcp-client/README.md

 ## Usage

-Below an example with [jupyter-mcp-server](https://github.com/datalayer/jupyter-mcp-server):
+Below an example with a [Jupyter MCP Server](https://github.com/datalayer/jupyter-mcp-server):

 Check the `llm_mcp_config.json5` configuration (commands depends if you are running on Linux or macOS/Windows).